Deadly interventions from Sri Lanka's Yahapalanomics vie with Trumponomics: Bellwether

 Trump also persuaded Carrier, an industrial group, to stop part of a relocation of a factory to Mexico apparently in return for some undisclosed subsidies in the form of tax breaks or otherwise at the cost of taxpayers in the state of Indiana.
 The loss will have to be borne by the taxpayers of Indiana.
 Meanwhile, poor Mexicans who expected a job from a capitalist company will also be denied the opportunity to work.
 They may instead try to immigrate to the US, which is something Trump wants to prevent.

 Trump’s threats of 35% import tax can harm Sri Lankans and Chinese, as well as Mexicans who work in factories.
 More damaging may be the harm Trump does to US companies.

-“If the US government, either through law or presidential threats, forbids US companies from eliminating certain jobs, it will make it more difficult and costly to create jobs,” writes Dan Griswold.
+“If the US government, either through law or presidential threats, forbids US companies from eliminating certain jobs, it will make it more difficult and costly to create jobs,” writes Dan Griswold, from Cato Insitute, a think tank.
 “The dynamism of the US economy will be diminished, reducing our long-term prospects for growth in productivity, output and employment.”